cloudnative-pg/cloudnative-pg.github.io/content/releases/cloudnative-pg-1-30.1-released/index.md

 [adding your organization as an adopter](https://github.com/cloudnative-pg/cloudnative-pg/blob/main/ADOPTERS.md) to support the project's growth and evolution.

+We'd also like to thank everyone who contributed a pull request to this release.
+The number of community contributions keeps growing, and we couldn't be happier about it.

 Thank you for your continued support!

 <!--